A note on matchings in abelian groups: A constructive approach to Conjecture

-Note that we have $m_f=m_g$ and this follows that $f$ and $g$ are not acyclic. \end{remark} Our simulation results show that for $A$ and $B$ with $\#A=\#B$ and $A\cap(A+B)=\emptyset$ there exists at least one acyclic matching from $A$ to $B$.
+Note that we have $m_f=m_g$ and this implies that $f$ and $g$ are not acyclic. \end{remark} Our simulation results show that for $A$ and $B$ with $\#A=\#B$ and $A\cap(A+B)=\emptyset$ there exists at least one acyclic matching from $A$ to $B$.
 So we have the following conjecture: \begin{conjecture} Let $G$ be an abelian group.
-If $A$ and $B$ are two finite subsets of $G$ with $A\cap (A+B)=\emptyset$, then there exists $f\in\mathcal{M}(A,B)$ such that $f$ is acyclic and its acyclicity sequence only included 1. \end{conjecture}
+If $A$ and $B$ are two finite subsets of $G$ with $A\cap (A+B)=\emptyset$, then there exists $f\in\mathcal{M}(A,B)$ such that $f$ is acyclic and its acyclicity sequence only includes 1. \end{conjecture}

 Note that Conjecture \ref{c3.7} provides a constructive approach to investigate Conjecture \ref{c2.1} and indeed it implies Conjecture \ref{c2.1}.